Board Members- North West Hospital and Health Service

 Kathryn, a general practitioner at QUT Medical Centre in Brisbane, has a background in primary health care, having worked as a general practitioner at Mount Isa’s Gidgee Healing and with the Remote Women’s Health clinics at Julia Creek and Cloncurry.

-She has spent the last 15 years working in Aboriginal Health in Queensland.
-She also is a Public Health Physician with the Darling Downs Public Health Unit in Toowoomba, Locum Public Health Physician at Darling Downs Public Health Unit and West Moreton Public Health Unit, Adjunct Professor at James Cook University and the University of Queensland, and committee member of the General Practice and Primary Care Clinical Committee (GPPCCC) of the MBS Review Taskforce (2017-2020).
+She has spent the last 20 years working in Aboriginal Health in Queensland.
+She also is a Public Health Physician proving locum cover with the Darling Downs Public Health Unit and West Moreton Public Health Unit.
+She is an Adjunct Professor at James Cook University and the University of Queensland, and committee member of the General Practice and Primary Care Clinical Committee (GPPCCC) of the MBS Review Taskforce (2017-2020).

 Originally appointed on 18 May 2016, Kathryn was reappointed on 18 May 2017, until 17 May 2020.

 Born in Cloncurry, Susan has lived in North West Queensland for more than 40 years.
 Her father is Gangalidda, and her mother is Lardil with connections to Waanyi.
 Susan’s understanding of the primary health care system has largely been informed with more than 10 years’ experience as the Chairperson for the Mornington Island Health Council, in which position she has been an active participant in the redesign and reform of the way health services are being delivered across the Lower Gulf region.
 The Lower Gulf Strategy, currently being rolled out by Gidgee Healing, North West Hospital and Health Service and the Western Queensland Primary Health Network, in a tripartite arrangement, represents the implementation phase for a new and improved model of care for the people of the Lower Gulf, for which Susan has been advocating across all levels of government for several years.